Fletcher-class destroyer: Korean War

-With the outbreak of the Korean War many were returned to active duty.
-During this time 39 were refitted under project SCB 74A, reducing their overall main armament and the number of torpedo tubes to accommodate other weapons.
+With the outbreak of the Korean War, many were returned to active duty.
+During this time, 39 were refitted under project SCB 74A, reducing their overall main armament and the number of torpedo tubes to accommodate other weapons.
 A new ahead-throwing weapon called Weapon Alpha was installed in many of the ships.
 Others carried trainable Hedgehogs.
-Eighteen ships were redesignated as escort destroyers (DDE), optimized for anti-submarine warfare; these reverted to destroyer (DD) designation in 1962.
-The last Fletcher-class destroyer was retired from US Navy service, the USS Ulhmann (DD-687) of July 15, 1972.
+Eighteen ships were redesignated as escort destroyers (DDE), optimized for antisubmarine warfare; these reverted to destroyer (DD) designation in 1962.
+The last Fletcher-class destroyer to be retired from USN service was the USS Ulhmann (DD-687), on July 15, 1972.

 Other navies

 Many of the ships were sold to other navies during the mid-1950s, including: